 Hang on to Your Keys and Title During a Trade-In

-Their goal during negotiations is to keep you on the lot, and some do this in a tricky way if you’re trying to trade in a vehicle to go towards the financing of your new purchase.
+Their goal during negotiations is to keep you on the lot.
+Some dealers are sneaky about this if you’re trying to trade in a vehicle to go towards the financing of your new purchase.
 They may ask for the key to your trade-in car so that they can inspect it, then not give it back right away.
 This prevents you from walking out during negotiations.

 Another tactic is to request to look at the title of your vehicle so they can confirm that you do indeed own it.
 While that may seem reasonable, make sure you don’t let them keep it because this also limits your ability to walk away from a deal.

-Ask for the title back right away after they inspect it and consider giving a spare key for the vehicle inspection, rather than the one you use regularly.
+Ask for the title back right away after they inspect it.
+Consider giving a spare key for the vehicle inspection, rather than the one you use regularly.

-Both of these practices prevent car dealerships from having any sort of leverage over you while you talk about price.
+Both of these practices prevent car dealerships from having any sort of leverage over you while you negotiate car prices.
 When you’re able to walk away from a bad deal, you might just find someone running after you in the parking lot agreeing to your offer.

 Keep Your Financing a Secret